 Among the improvements include a 2-acre open plaza with room for 12,000 people, hiking trails, sports fields, retail space and a pedestrian bridge crossing a bypassing freeway that will connect to a planned light rail station in 2023.

-A notable element of the project is Microsoft’s plans to construct several underground parking garages with the intention of making the campus car-free and suitable for walking and bicycles.
+A notable element of the project is Microsoft’s plan to construct several underground parking garages with the intention of making the campus car-free and suitable for walking and cycling.
 Facilities will also emphasize natural light, open rooms and “team neighborhoods” to promote innovation, the company said.

 Microsoft says the investment will involve approximately 2,500 construction jobs and will benefit the overall Puget Sound community, which includes the Washington cities of Seattle, Tacoma, Olympia, and Everett.